auth0/docs/articles/api/authentication/api-authz/_authz-client.md

 - The `redirect_uri` value must be specified as a valid callback URL under your [Client's Settings](${manage_url}/#/clients/${account.clientId}/settings).
 - If `response_type=token`, after the user authenticates with the provider, this will redirect them to your application callback URL while passing the `access_token` in the address `location.hash`.
 This is used for Single Page Apps and on Native Mobile SDKs.
-- The Implicit Grant does not support the issuance of refresh tokens.
+- The Implicit Grant does not support the issuance of Refresh Tokens.
 You can use [Silent Authentication](/api-auth/tutorials/silent-authentication) instead.
 - In order to improve compatibility for client applications, Auth0 will now return profile information in a [structured claim format as defined by the OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
 This means that in order to add custom claims to ID Tokens or Access Tokens, they must conform to a namespaced format to avoid possible collisions with standard OIDC claims.
 For example, if you choose the namespace `https://foo.com/` and you want to add a custom claim named `myclaim`, you would name the claim `https://foo.com/myclaim`, instead of `myclaim`.
 - Silent authentication lets you perform an authentication flow where Auth0 will only reply with redirects, and never with a login page.
 When an Access Token has expired, silent authentication can be used to retrieve a new one without user interaction, assuming the user's SSO session has not expired.